 Where to Stay on a Budget

-Close to the airport there are several budget options for travelers, many of which exceed expectations for their price range.
+If you are looking for cheap hotels, there are several budget options for travelers close to the airport, many of which exceed expectations for their price range.
 Nearly all of these lodgings provide free shuttle transportation for guests.
 The Super 8 Austin/Airport South has clean and moderately sized rooms that come with mini-fridges, microwaves, and gift baskets with snacks and water.
 Facilities include a self-service laundry, fitness center, and hot tub.
 Breakfast is included in the price, and you can make Texas-shaped waffles to start your day.

 The Microtel Inn and Suites by Wyndham Austin Airport features an outdoor pool and tennis court as well as breakfast.
 The Comfort Suites provides a dependable place to rest, with full amenities including microwaves, breakfast, a shuttle service to downtown, and also a tennis court.

 Conveniently located north of the city on major routes, the Rodeway Inn & Suites offers affordable rooms with a computer workstation, fridge, and microwave, and has an affordable family suite complete with a family room and dining room.
 This hotel also provides free parking, complimentary breakfast, and a pool big enough for the whole crew to enjoy.